arei/npmbox/README.md

 These instructions assume that you have already created a .npmbox file on npmbox using `npmbox npmbbox`

+**On a system that does have access to the Internet, you need to do the following:**

+1).
+If npmbox is not globally installed on your online system, do so now:

+	npm install -g npmbox

+2).
+In a folder in which you can read/write:

+	npmbox npmbox

+3).
+Copy the resulting `npmbox.npmbox` file to you offline system in whatever manner allowed to you,  This could involve coping to movable media and transfering that way, however you would do it.

-On the system you want to install npmbox to, do the following:
+**On the system you want to install npmbox to, do the following:**

 1).
 Create a new directory